HexTank/SmartLINK/README.md

 Steps to get all the files on to the SmartLINK hardware.

 1. Make sure you have compiled all the projects in the tools folder.
-1. Compile your target`s ROM file if it has one and create a virtual image file with the VirtualSDImage tool.
+1. Compile your target's ROM file if it has one and create a virtual image file with the VirtualSDImage tool.
 1. Open the Arduino project in Arduino, compile and send to the SmartLink device.